-The Branch has nil unrecognised tax losses (2016: NZ\$17,666 thousand).
-The Branch has recognised all deductible temporary differences in 2017 and 2016.
+The Branch has no unrecognised tax losses (2017:Nil).
+The Branch has recognised all deductible temporary differences in 2018 and 2017

 (e) Imputation credit account

 Under the imputation system, the Branch may allocate or impute the tax it pays on its income attributable to its shareholder on the distributions it makes to its shareholder.